linagora/lng-webdrone/readme.md

+# LNG Drone

+Nodejs, ARDrone, VideoStream FTW.

 Getting started
 ======
 Connect to your ar drone 2 via WLAN, then run node.server.js open up localhost:3001 and you're ready to go.

-Use `W, A, S, D` to move front, back and sideways.
+Use `Z, S, Q, D` to move front, back and sideways.
 Use your `cursors` to go up/down or turn clockwise/counter clockwise.
 Some animations can be triggered with `1-4`
 `SPACE` for taking of and `esc` for landing.

-When you crash use `e` to recover from emergency mode.
+When you crash use `m` to recover from emergency mode.

+Figures are availble on Y U I O P. be careful on Y, it will flip the drone...

 This project is heavily inspired from https://github.com/usefulthink/nodecopter-monitor .
 I just removed the three.js part and ported it from socket.io to faye since I like that better.